ExcellentJR/editable-treemenu/README.md

 # cotalogue

-> A treeMenu componrnt which you can edit by contextMenu based on Vue.js2.0;
+> A treeMenu component which you can edit by contextMenu based on Vue.js2.0;

 #demo
 ![image](https://github.com/ExcellentJR/editable-treemenu/blob/master/static/lib/img/treeMenu.png)